jwood000/RcppAlgos/README.md

 ### Working with Multisets

-Sometimes, the standard combination/permutation functions don't quite get us to our desired goals.
+Sometimes, the standard combination/permutation functions don't quite get us to our desired goal.
 For example, one may need all permutations of a vector with some of the elements repeated a specific amount of times (i.e. a multiset).
 Consider the following vector `a <- c(1,1,1,1,2,2,2,7,7,7,7,7)` and one would like to find permutations of `a` of length 6.
 Using traditional methods, we would need to generate all